integrativesoft/lara/README.md

 Here you need to choose a tool to load your locally-hosted website inside a desktop window.
 Some options available:
 - Creating an electron app using [electron-cgi](https://github.com/ruidfigueiredo/electron-cgi) (recommended).
 This seems to be the most resilient way to run a web desktop app.
 It comes at the cost of having to distribute electron with nodejs.
 - Using [Chromely](https://github.com/chromelyapps/Chromely).
 Currently supports Windows and Linux.
+Some platform-specific troubleshooting is required.
+Their Windows version based on CefSharp works very well.
-- Creating your own desktop window using [GeckoFX](https://www.nuget.org/profiles/geckofx). .NET Core does not seem to be supported.
+- Creating your own desktop window using [GeckoFX](https://www.nuget.org/profiles/geckofx). .NET Core does not seem to be supported, and html5test.com scores lower than using Gecko on Firefox.

 ## How does Clara work?